Lighthouse Youth Center

 Outcome

-While we may never fully recreate the immersive natural experience enjoyed by our ancestors, our Living Walls bring nature into urban spaces in an exciting way.
-This installation along with our other Living Walls catches your eye as soon as you enter the space.
-Studies have shown that this is enough to improve one's mood, energy levels, and attentiveness for hours.
-We hope that these benefits to both the workers at the center and the kids staying there will improve the chances of success for the organization’s mission.
+While we may never fully replicate the immersive natural experience our ancestors enjoyed, our living walls bring nature into urban spaces in a fresh and impactful way.
+This installation, like our others, immediately captures attention upon entering the space.
+Research shows that simply being around greenery can boost mood, energy, and focus for hours.
+We hope these benefits support both the staff working at the center and the youth staying there, enhancing the likelihood of success for the organization’s vital mission.